 Before applying for a job as a bartender, you should aim to complete your Responsible Service of Alcohol (RSA) and any other relevant qualifications.
 You can complete an RSA through a Registered Training Organisation (RTO) such as Express Online Training.
 We currently offer online RSA courses for all states and territories.
 RSA certificates are available online at all times for Queensland, South Australia, Western Australia, Northern Territory, and the Australian Capital Territory.
-During the COVID-19 crisis, the Victorian Commission for Gambling and Liquor Regulation has approved Express Online Training to provide the Victorian RSA course via online classroom.
-We have also been approved by Liquor & Gaming NSW to provide the RSA Online NSW course for 2020/21, and the Tasmanian Government Department of Treasury and Finance to provide the RSA Online TAS course for 2020/21.†
+Express Online Training delivers Victorian RSA course online We have also been approved by Liquor & Gaming NSW to provide the RSA Online NSW course, and the Tasmanian Government Department of Treasury and Finance to provide the RSA Online TAS course.†

 Our online RSA courses are designed to work on all devices, and allow you to pause at any time and also switch between devices.
 You can obtain your RSA as soon as you pass your course and complete your enrolment information, 24 hours a day, 7 days a week.

 Decide what type of bartending you would like to do